• home

 Blythe-3.jpg

 I shot my first wedding in 2008 (happy ten year to meee!) and have been photographing people for a living since 2010.
-Though I mostly shoot within BC, I have travelled to Alberta, Quebec, and Washington for work.
-While I love wedding party portraits—and, in particular, hunting for unique scapes in which to frame these shots—my favourite part of wedding photography is the candid, small moments I get to bear witness to.
-Pieces of leftover communion, the weight of chalk in a young guest's hand, your great aunt's wrinkled grin, an unassuming corner of celebration: these are the images I prize.
+Though I mostly shoot within BC, I have travelled all over North America for work.
+While I love wedding party portraits—and, in particular, hunting for unique scapes in which to frame these shots—my favourite part of wedding photography is the candid, small moments to which I bear witness.
+Pieces of leftover communion, the weight of chalk in a young guest's hand, your great aunt's crinkled grin, an unassuming corner of celebration: these are the images I prize.
 You can learn more about me and my approach here.

-When I'm not photographing weddings, I am either thumbing through cookbooks or cooking blogs (probably looking up a recipe by Ottolenghi, the Rebar Cookbook, Molly Wizenberg or Renée Erickson), baking a loaf of sourdough, making a cup of coffee (I like it nice and stone-fruity), reading a good book or essay or poem (some favourites: Annie Dillard, Maggie Nelson, Marilynne Robinson, Walter Brueggemann, Anne Carson), writing, or watching a movie with Matt (my most beloved of 2017 was Call Me By Your Name).
+When not taking pictures, I’m likely thumbing through cookbooks (probably looking up a recipe by Ottolenghi or Renée Erickson), folding a fresh batch of sourdough, nursing a cup of coffee (I like it bright and stone-fruity), reading something (a small inventory of favourites: Annie Dillard, Maggie Nelson, Rebecca Solnit, Marilynne Robinson, Robert Hass, Anne Carson), writing fervently, or watching a movie with Matt (my most beloved of 2017 was Call Me By Your Name).

 If I sound like a human you'd like to work with, let's chat!
 And should you have questions, I'm happy to field them over e-mail or a cup of coffee in Vancouver—your choice.